To get to Inverness, you can fly, or take a train or a bus.

 Or there are buses from almost anywhere in Scotland.
 Here are some bus links:

 I use google maps, put in the destination, then press the Directions button.
-Then you can add an Origin and select the thing that looks like a train.
+Then you can add an Origin and select the icon that looks like a train.

-If you’ve taken the ferry from Belfast to Cairnryan (Stena Line Ferry), then you can take the bus from Cairnryan to Ayr then the train to Inverness.
+If you’ve taken the ferry from Belfast to Cairnryan (Stena Line Ferry), then you can take the bus from Cairnryan to Ayr, then the train to Inverness.
+This is not an easy journey but if you prefer trains like I do (and I’ve done this ferry-bus-train trip), then please call me and we can chat about it.